com-lihaoyi/scalatags/Readme.md

 ).toString()
 ```

-The rest of the code involved in this micro-benchmark can be found in [PerfTests.scala](src/test/scala/scalatags/PerfTests.scala)
+The rest of the code involved in this micro-benchmark can be found in [PerfTests.scala](shared/test/scala/scalatags/PerfTests.scala)

 Internals
 =========

 The bulk of Scalatag's ~5000 lines of code is static bindings (and inline documentation!) for the myriad of CSS rules and HTML tags and attributes that exist.
-The core of Scalatags lives in [Core.scala](src/main/scala/scalatags/Core.scala), with most of the implicit extensions and conversions living in [package.scala](src/main/scala/scalatags/package.scala).
+The core of Scalatags lives in [Core.scala](shared/main/scala/scalatags/Core.scala), with most of the implicit extensions and conversions living in [package.scala](shared/main/scala/scalatags/package.scala).

 The primary data structure, the `HtmlNode`, is a simple, immutable representation of a single HTML tag.
-It's `.apply()` method takes a list of `Nested` objects, which are really objects with a single `transform: HtmlNode => HtmlNode` method.
+It's `.apply()` method takes a list of `Modifier` objects, which are really objects with a single `transform: HtmlNode => HtmlNode` method.
 These transforms are applied to the `HtmlNode` sequentially, returning a new HtmlNode at the end of the process.

-The current selection of `Nested` (or implicitly convertable) types include
+The current selection of `Modifier` (or implicitly convertable) types include

 - `HtmlNode`s and `String`s: appends itself to the parent's `children` list.
 - `AttrPair`s: sets a key in the parent's `attrs` list.
 - `StylePair`s: appends the inline `style: value;` to the parent's `style` attribute.

-Although these are the `Nested`s which are provided, it is possible to come up with your own custom `Nested`s which do a variety of different things to the `HtmlNode`.
+Although these are the `Modifier`s which are provided, it is possible to come up with your own custom `Modifier`s which do a variety of different things to the `HtmlNode`.
 All it has to do is provide a `transform: HtmlNode => HtmlNode` method, and it can do whatever it wants to the `HtmlNode` being transformed, including:

 - Adding multiple attributes at once
 - Adding both attributes and children at once